ECheynet/windSimFast/README.md

 - The function getSamplingpara.m, which computes the time and frequency vectors.
 - The function KaimalModel.m, which generates the one-point auto and cross-spectral densities of the velocity fluctuations, following the Kaimal model [3].
 I have corrected the cross-spectrum density formula used by Kaimal et al. so that the simulated friction velocity is equal to the target one.
 - The function coherence used to estimate the root-mean-square coherence, the co-coherence and the quad-coherence.
+- The function write2bts to convert the data into a .bts file (binary data).
+This function is still under testing and I ignore if it performs well.

 Any comment, suggestion or question is welcomed.